SFXD/datamig-rant/README.md

 	In all cases, study what operation you do and make sure it is the right one.
 	Once that is done...

-	As such, you are able to create insert, upsert, query and deletion jobs, and change select parts of it.
+	You are able to create insert, upsert, query and deletion jobs, and change select parts of it.
+That's because you are using a real data loading tool.
 	This is important because this means you can:
 	- Create a new Sandbox
 	- In Jitterbit, create a new Folder for each operation type you will do.
 Name it "mydatauploadname 20180805" for example.
 You will put your jobs in there for easier archival.